 You can search for services and activities on the Dorset Family Information Directory site.
 We are an inclusive school that welcomes and celebrates diversity.
 All staff believe having high self-esteem is crucial to a child’s emotional well-being and academic progress.
 We have a caring, understanding team who look after all of our children.

-Special Educational Needs information report can be found on the school policies page.
+Special Educational Needs Annual Report 2021 can be found here.

 Accessibility policy can be found on the school policies page.